mtlynch/mtlynch.io/content/retrospectives/2024/08/index.md

 hx-put="/account/notifications"
 ```

-When the user submits the form, make an HTTP POST to the `/account/notifications` route on the server.
+When the user submits the form, make an HTTP PUT request to the `/account/notifications` route on the server.

 ```html
 hx-clear="#result-success, #result-error"